veeambestpractise/best-practices-guide/job_configuration/replication_job.md

 Like backup, replication is a job-driven process.
 In many ways, it works similarly to forward incremental backup:

 -   During the first run of a replication job, Veeam Backup & Replication copies a whole VM image and registers the replicated VM on the target ESXi host.
+In case of replicating to a cluster a host with least VMs registered at the moment will be used.
 -   During subsequent runs, the replication job copies only incremental changes, and creates restore points for the VM replica — so the VM can be recovered to the necessary state.
 Every restore point is in fact a usual VMware snapshot.
 -   When you perform incremental replication, data blocks that have changed since the last replication cycle are written to the snapshot delta file next to the full VM replica.
 The number of restore points in the chain depends on the retention policy settings.